 - Fourth and fifth cycles: titled "Civilizations in Jordan"; the cycle started in December 2013 where the Wadi Musa School for Boys won the first place for their application "The Arabian Revolution".
 The results of the fifth cycle were announced during the MENA ICT Forum, which was held on October 13th in 2014, in which PrincessBasma Secondary School for Girls in Madaba won the first place for their application "JARASA"

-- The Golden Cycle: titled "edutainment", where an introductory day was held for all the schools that have already participated in the training program for the competition in previous cycles.
-The Jubilee School won the first place for their application of "CellViver" while the Umm Kulthum School for Girls won first prize for the design of their application "The Hidden Treasure".
-The results were announced at in the 4th Gaming Summit in November 23rd , 2014.
-The 6th and 7th cycle were held under the theme "Edutainment" and results where students of Fatima Al Zahra’ for Girls and Prince Hamzeh bin Al Hussein won the first place for their games “Puk!” and “Surviving Time”, respectively.
-As for the 8th Cycle, the King Abdullah II Fund for Development chose the theme “The Great Arab Revolt” as part of the Kingdom’s centennial celebrations of the revolt.
-As part the of 6th Gaming Summit, the results were announced for the three regions: North, Middle and South.
-The application “The Freemen’s Journey” developed by the students of Al Qadisieh Secondary School for Girls won the first place of the middle region.
+- The 8th Cycle, the King Abdullah II Fund for Development chose the theme “The Great Arab Revolt” as part of the Kingdom’s centennial celebrations of the revolt.
+As part of the 6th Gaming Summit, the results were announced for the three regions: North, Middle, and South.
+The application “The Freemen’s Journey” developed by the students of Al Qadisieh Secondary School for Girls won first place in the middle region.
 As for the northern region, students from Al Mafraq Secondary School for Boys won the first place for their game “The Warrior Trail”.
 From Aqaba, Khalil Al Rahman Academy won the southern region prize for their application “Great Arab Revolt”.